Chatbot Analytics: KPIs, Dashboards & Metrics Guide

 “Good” vs. “bad” deflection

-“Good” deflection happens when a customer’s issue is genuinely and satisfactorily resolved through self-service, leaving them with a positive experience.
-“Bad” deflection, however, is when a customer is blocked from reaching a human or gives up in frustration because of an unhelpful chatbot, even if their issue is still unresolved.
-This is a recipe for silent churn.
+“Good” deflection happens when a customer’s issue is genuinely resolved through self-service, leaving them with a positive experience.
+“Bad” deflection is when a customer is blocked from reaching a human or gives up in frustration because of an unhelpful chatbot, even if their issue is still unresolved.
+Bad deflection drives silent churn.

 The aim isn’t just to deflect inquiries.
 It’s to resolve them efficiently and satisfactorily using automated channels.